 - Mix.
 In a large bowl, combine cranberries, strawberries, sugar, cornstarch, vanilla, orange zest, and salt.
 Pour into an 8 or 9-inch square baking dish.

-- Start.
+- Cover and bake.
 Cover the fruit mixture with foil and bake for 20 minutes to release juices and start the thickening process.

-- Make Topping.
-While the filling bakes, beat butter and sugar with an electric mixer for 2-3 minutes until fluffy.
+- Make topping.
+While the filling bakes, beat the butter and sugar with an electric mixer for 2-3 minutes until fluffy.
 Add egg yolk and vanilla, and beat 1 minute more.
 Add flour, baking powder, and salt, mixing just until combined.

 - Top.
-Remove hot filling from oven and drop cookie dough on top by tablespoonfuls, spacing evenly.
+Remove the hot filling from the oven and drop the cookie dough on top by tablespoonfuls, spacing evenly.

 - Bake.
 Return to oven and bake uncovered for 40-50 minutes until the topping is golden brown and the filling is bubbling.

 - Cool.
 Let rest for at least 20 minutes before serving.
-Delicious warm or at room temperature with vanilla ice cream.
+Serve warm or at room temperature with vanilla ice cream.

 Notes